CSCI-AAADM/AAADM-conservation/README.md

 ## Sources

 **Ecology Section:**
+Several images on the website have been sourced from:
 Natural History of the French Village Conservation Woodland.
 A Report to the French Village Conservation Woodland Committee by David Patriquin, Jess Lewis, Livy Fraser, Liam Holwell, Rohan Kariyawansa.
 Nov.
 2021

 ## License